MarkFerguss/portal/README.md

 - Map
 - Introduction to Portal and its basic installation
 - Introduction to the various functionalities offered by Portal
-- Presentation of the hidden side of Portal: the code
+- Presentation of the hidden part of Portal: the code

 ## Introduction to Portal and its basic installation ##